-New employees are asked to refer also to the material distributed at the time of appointment, as well as to publications available from the Office of Human Resources.
+New employees are asked to refer also to the material distributed at the time of appointment and to publications available from the Office of Human Resources.

 In addition, many of the publications and policy statements referred to in this handbook can be found on the Downstate website.